centminmod/brotli.sh/README.md

 With Centmin Mod Nginx's Brotli module enabled, this will configure both Brotli on the fly compression as well as support Brotli static file serving if a `*.br` extension file is detected.
 To test, you can use `curl` command with appropate Accept-Encoding directives for `gzip` and `br`.

-Curl content encoding `gzip,br` check for Centmin Mod Nginx based server with ngx_brotli enabled
+Curl content encoding `gzip,br` check for Centmin Mod Nginx based server with ngx_brotli enabled.
+Check for `Content-Encoding: br` to confirm that Nginx is serving Brotli compressed version of the css or js file.

     curl -sI /dev/null -H"Accept-Encoding: gzip,br" localhost/brotlitest2/bootstrap.min.css
     HTTP/1.1 200 OK